systemd/mkosi/mkosi/resources/mkosi.md

 Configuration is parsed in the following order:

 * The command line arguments are parsed
+* `mkosi.local.conf` is parsed if it exists.
+This file should be in the gitignore (or equivalent) and is intended for local configuration.
+* Any default paths (depending on the option) are configured if the corresponding path exists.
 * `mkosi.conf` is parsed if it exists in the directory configured with `--directory=` or the current working directory if `--directory=` is not used.